Comparison·Jun 15, 2026·10 min read

 Who Floowed is built for

-Floowed is built for the credit officer across the full lending spectrum globally: banks, fintechs, NBFCs, multifinance, microfinance, BNPL, rural banks, cooperatives, mid-market SME lenders.
+Floowed is built for credit and risk teams across the full lending spectrum globally: banks, fintechs, NBFCs, multifinance, microfinance, BNPL, rural banks, cooperatives, and lenders of every size.
 These buyers want one platform for documents, policy, and decisions, not three vendors stitched together.
 They want:

-- Native document intelligence that handles handwritten payslips, photographed business permits, scanned bank statements, ID cards, multi-language source documents, not just clean PDFs.
+• Document Intelligence that reads and analyses handwritten payslips, photographed business permits, scanned bank statements, ID cards, and multi-language source documents, not just clean PDFs.

 Capability comparison